 “I had 5 to 5 Emax veneers on my top teeth and they turned out so natural looking with such quick turn around time.
 Persheng was so professional and lovely as well as the dental nurse there I highly recommend!”Molly James

 “Lovely service and great stickers!
 Persheng is a great dentist and super quick at her job.
 I give her a 5 star rating.
 Eva - aged 8”Lauren Coyne

 How long does an Inlay or Onlay take to fit?

 Treatments will take two appointments as the carefully moulded part to replace your tooth needs to be crafted in a dental laboratory.
 On your first visit, your dentist will take a mould of the tooth, which will be used to create the inlay or onlay.
 Your finished inlay or onlay will then be carefully fitted during your second appointment.

 What are the Advantages of Inlays or Onlays?

-- Colour and shape perfectly matches own teeth
+- Colour and shape perfectly matches natural tooth enamel

 - Even seriously damaged teeth can be saved using onlays

-What is the difference between inlay and onlay?
+What is the difference between an inlay and an onlay?